ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 7. Removed More Trash Monsters.
 Many More Monsters and DHM remain optional choices included in the list.
 8. Added Goon's Companion Protection.
 9. Added Barrel Tweaks.
+10. Updated to the latest v0.5.6 of Zino's BG3-MO2 plugin.
+This hopefully fixes issues with mods that it previously failed to load, like cosmetic mods.
+11. Removed Hide Notifications, make Approval Rate Customizer an optional mod.
+If it's enabled it will cause you to receive double approval gain/loss notifications.
+12. Half-Orcs/Scro finally have (limited) custom heads again after Jerenski added support.

 ## Listonomicon v3.2.1